dumbeconomist/WalkTheLine/README.md

 # PDF Line Number Tool

 Adds line numbers to PDF files based on actual OCR'd text lines.
+I wrote this because someone asked me to pay $60 American Dollars for this -- and I said "rediculous!"
+So here it is for you, for free, as well!

 ## Installation